A2Seek: Towards Reasoning-Centric Benchmark for Aerial Anomaly Understanding: Related Work

 \section{Related Work}

 \textbf{Video Anomaly Detection.} Early efforts focused on single-scene datasets \cite{li2013anomaly, lu2013abnormal} using fixed-view RGB cameras for pedestrian anomaly detection.
-Later datasets \cite{liu2018ano_pred, ramachandra2020street} that torwards real-world introduced more complex scenes with crowded traffic, yet remained unimodal, fixed-view, and emphasized foreground representation.
-Larger-scale datasets \cite{sultani2018real, wu2020not, zhu2024advancing}) improved diversity and duration, but still relied on ground-view perspectives and coarse anomaly labels, lacking spatial localization or causal reasoning.
+Later datasets \cite{liu2018ano_pred, ramachandra2020street, degardin2021iterative, lv2021localizing} that towards real-world introduced more complex scenes with crowded traffic, yet remained unimodal, fixed-view, and emphasized foreground representation.
+Larger-scale datasets \cite{sultani2018real, wu2020not, wan2021anomaly, NEURIPS2024_a3c5af1f} improved diversity and duration, but still relied on ground-view perspectives and coarse anomaly labels, lacking spatial localization or causal reasoning.
 Methodologically, the field evolved from handcrafted features to learned representations \cite{adam2008robust, zhao2011online, li2013anomaly} and behavior modeling \cite{mehran2009abnormal, li2018resound, kim2009observe}.
 Recent approaches span reconstruction/prediction-based \cite{hasan2016learning, lv2023unbiased, gong2019memorizing, xu2017detecting, yang2023video, liu2018future}, object-centric \cite{liu2021hybrid, li2021variational, lv2021learning, tian2022pixel, gao2023atta, zhao2024segment}, distribution-aware \cite{hirschorn2023normalizing, tu2024self, micorek2024mulde, leng2024beyond}, and llm-driven paradigms \cite{du2024uncovering, zanella2024harnessing, lv2024video, zhang2024holmes}, with growing emphasis on generalization and scene dependency.
-However, existing benchmarks and methods largely overlook aweial-specific challenges such as extreme viewpoint shifts and scale variation.
+Recent methods \cite{zhu2025vaur1, huang2025vadr1} incorporate chain-of-reasoning mechanisms to enhance anomaly understanding, enabling more interpretable and goal-directed decision-making.
+However, existing benchmarks and methods largely overlook aerial-specific challenges such as extreme viewpoint shifts and scale variation.
 Moreover, the absence of multimodal and reasoning-oriented annotations limits fine-grained analysis.